Howard Donald: Career

 Nigel Martin-Smith recruited Donald, along with Gary Barlow, Jason Orange, Mark Owen and Robbie Williams to form a British boyband, Take That.
 The band enjoyed five years of success until Williams left in 1995, leaving them to carry on as a quartet.
 Along with Orange, Donald featured less on lead vocals than Barlow, Owen and Williams during the band's first era, however did sing lead vocal on the single "Never Forget", which reached No. 1 in the UK in 1995.

 In early 1996, Donald's bandmates Barlow, Owen and Orange came to the difficult decision that Take That was to split.
 They told Donald, who was not happy, but went along with their decision.
 Following the split, Donald attempted a solo career, recording an unreleased single, "Speak Without Words", and returned to DJing.
 In the 2005 documentary Take That: For the Record, Donald confessed to being unstable enough to have the intention of committing suicide by drowning himself in the River Thames, not long after the split.

 In 2005, Take That reformed and announced a reunion tour, The Ultimate Tour in the summer of 2006, following the release of their Greatest Hits album, Never Forget: The Ultimate Collection.
 The tour was followed in late 2006 by their first studio album since 1995, Beautiful World, and from it they achieved two number ones in "Patience" and "Shine".
 Beautiful World featured Donald on lead vocals on two tracks; "Beautiful World" and "Mancunian Way".
 The song "Mancunian Way" is a tribute to the band's hometown of Manchester.

-On the 2008 Take That album The Circus, Donald sang lead on two tracks, "What Is Love" and "Here".
+On the 2008 Take That album The Circus, Donald sang lead vocals on two tracks, "What Is Love" and "Here".
 He also shared lead vocals with the rest of the band on the album's opening track, "The Garden".

-On the 2010 Take That album Progress, Donald sang lead vocals on the track "Affirmation".
+On the 2010 Take That album Progress, Donald sang lead vocals on the track "Affirmation", with shared vocals on "Wait" and "Aliens", the latter of which is exclusive to the Progressed reissue the following year.
 He also played drums on several songs on the Progress album and mixed a B-side track for the second single "Kidz" called "Revenge of the Kidz".

+On the 2014 Take That album III, Donald sang lead vocals on "Give You My Love".

 On the 2017 Take That album Wonderland, Donald sang lead vocals on "Every Revolution".

+On the 2023 Take That album This Life, Donald sang lead vocals on two tracks, "March Of The Hopeful" and "One More Word".
+He also sang lead vocals on "The Man I Am", included in the deluxe version the following year.

 In 2021, Donald appeared on The Masked Dancer, masked as Zip.
 He reached the final and was unmasked in third place.